cyverse-de/sonora/guidelines.md

 }
 ```

+## Chromatic Setup
+- First Link your github account to chromatic.
+- Then Go to https://github.com/settings/tokens and create a Personal Access Token and name it chromatic.
+- Next go to https://github.com/<username>/sonora/settings/secrets and create 2 secrets.
+- 1 for your personal token (created in first step) and next one for chromatic project token which can be found in Chromatic settings page.

 ## Pull Requests
+Before you submit a PR, make sure to set up Chromatic.
 Pull requests should include at minimum 2 screenshots: a desktop version and a mobile version.
 FireFox has a button you can click to enter their "Responsive Design Mode" to toggle a mobile view.

 It's recommended that 2 developers review each major pull request though there's flexibility there as needed.